 Baltic Gas Market

 The Baltic gas supply infrastructure has been developed around the Inčukalns underground gas storage (UGS) facility as a central element of the grid.
-Inčukalns UGS of 2.3 bcm capacity has a role of balancing supply and demand volumes in the Baltics and NW Russia.
+Inčukalns UGS of 2.3 bcm capacity has a role of balancing supply and demand volumes in the Baltics.

 Total market consumption of the Baltic states is ~4.5 bcm.
 Lithuania is the largest market with ~2.6 bcm, Latvian market is ~1.5 bcm, Estonia ~0.6 bcm.
 Industrial gas use in fertilizer production is dominant consumer in Lithuania, while power and heat production industries are main consumption drivers in Latvia and Estonia.

 The Baltic states have been an "energy island" for a long time, connected only to the Russian gas supply system.
 The European Union is contributor of two gas interconnection projects, connecting Baltics with Finland and Poland.